nekto007/new_admin_panel_sprint_2/README.md

-# Описание задания на 2 спринт
+# Task description for 2 sprint

-Описание структуры и порядок выполнения проекта:
+Description of the structure and order of the project:

-1. `docker_compose` — задача про настройку Nginx, Docker и Django.
+1. `docker_compose` - a task about setting up Nginx, Docker and Django.
-2. `django_api` — задача про реализацию API для выдачи информации о фильме.

-Напоминаем, что все части работы нужно сдавать на ревью одновременно.

-Успехов!
+2. `django_api` - the task of implementing the API for issuing information about the movie.

+We remind you that all parts of the work must be submitted for review at the same time.

+Good luck!

+# run

+Run instructions are in `01_doker_compose/README.md`